 7 Reasons to Rent a Motorhome Rather than Tent Camping in Iceland

-But if you rent a motorhome, you won’t have to worry about any of that.
-Your bed will already be all made up in the back of the van so all you have to do it tuck yourself in when you’re ready for bed.
-And since most motorhomes come equipped with a toilet, you don’t have to leave the car for a middle of the night bathroom visit.
+But if you rent a motorhome or campervan, you won’t have to worry about any of that.
+Your bed will already be all made up in the back of the van so all you have to do is tuck yourself in when you’re ready for bed.
+And since you’ll conveniently have a campervan toilet, you won’t need to leave your vehicle in the middle of the night for a bathroom visit.

 Tent camping in the rain is no fun.
 Not only will you get wet if you don’t have the proper gear, but you’ll also need to figure out a way to dry everything out.
 If you don’t, your tent will remain wet and will eventually begin to smell like mildew.
 So unless you want to tie your tent to the back of your car while you drive around Iceland, you’ll probably need to stop for a while and find a sunny spot to dry everything out before moving on.